Ryanb58/ryanb58.github.io/content/posts/2024-08-22-reflections-from-20-to-30-lessons-from-a-decade-of-growth.md

 - Physical work is a great type of therapy.
 - Craft and tell good stories.
 - A rising tide lifts all boats.
+- Slow is smooth and smooth is fast.

-Buh-bye to my Twenties, and Hello to my Thirties!
+Farewell to my twenties, and a warm welcome to my thirties!
+Here’s to embracing new adventures and growth in this exciting new chapter!

 - Taylor Brazelton